TheInvincibleRalph/Pistis-DevOps/Linux administration/script_guide.md

     fi
 }
 ```
-This function takes the server name as an argument, connects to the server via SSH, and performs a system update and upgrade using apt-get.
-The `local server_name=$1` line declares a local variable server_name and assigns it the value of the first argument passed to the function ($1).
-Using local limits the scope of server_name to this function only.
+This function takes the server name as an argument, connects to the server via SSH, and performs a system update and upgrade using `apt-get`.
+The `local server_name=$1` line declares a local variable `server_name` and assigns it the value of the first argument passed to the function (`$1`).
+Using local limits the scope of `server_name` to this function only.
 The function generally uses `sudo` (which has superuser privileges) to run the commands and `y` to automatically answer "yes" to prompts.
 Finally, if the `ssh` command fails, the script prints an error message.

 - `install_nginx()` and `install_nginx()`: